Decision Guide

 Retained search

-Fixed engagement fee paid in stages.
+A fixed engagement on a two-payment structure.
 The recruiter is exclusively retained for the role and accountable for the outcome.

 Best for

-• Senior commercial leadership (Sales Director, VP Sales, CRO)
+• Senior commercial leadership (Sales Director, Commercial Director, Head of Sales, Managing Director)

 • Confidential replacements

-• Rare or specialist seats where the talent pool is narrow
+• Rare or specialist seats where the technical talent pool is narrow

-• Searches where role definition itself is the hard part
+• Searches where defining the role itself is the hard part

 Watch out for